Segment Information

 Furthermore, SEI completed on April 16, 2024, the acquisition of a part of the convenience store business and fuel retail business of U.S. company Sunoco LP.

-In the nine months ended November 30, 2024, merchandise sales at existing stores in the U.S. decreased year on year in U.S. dollars, while operating income (before amortization of goodwill) amounted to ¥242,460 million (80.8% year on year).
-Moreover, total store sales (the sum of sales from directly operated stores and franchisees) amounted to ¥8,003,982 million (105.1% year on year).
+As a result, for the fiscal year ended December 31, 2024, merchandise sales at existing stores in the U.S. decreased year on year in U.S. dollars, while operating income (before amortization of goodwill) amounted to ¥329,620 million (83.2% year on year).
+Moreover, total store sales (the sum of sales from directly operated stores and franchisees) amounted to ¥10,493,291 million (102.9% year on year).
+Despite the impact of various external factors, we are seeing a trend towards improving sales, particularly as our proprietary products are driving overall sales as we move forward with the four measures.

-7-Eleven International LLC (“7IN”) has plans to establish a store network of 50,000 stores in areas outside Japan and North America by the fiscal year ending December 31, 2025, and to extend our presence to 30 countries and regions including Japan and North America by the fiscal year ending December 31, 2030.
+7-Eleven International LLC (“7IN”) has plans to extend our presence to 30 countries and regions including Japan and North America by the fiscal year ending December 31, 2030.
 Under this policy, we will promote a growth strategy that leverages both existing and new markets.
 As for existing market growth, we are working to transform our stores into ‘food-focused convenience stores’ that tailored into the characteristics of each market.
-As part of this, on April 1, 2024, 7IN completed the acquisition of the Australian company Convenience Group Holdings Pty Ltd, which holds shares in several companies, including 7-Eleven Stores Pty Ltd, a licensee that operates convenience store and fuel retail businesses under the 7-Eleven brand, and we are working to enhance the development of fresh food merchandise and expand our lineup.
+As part of this, on April 1, 2024, 7IN completed the acquisition of the Australian company Convenience Group Holdings Pty Ltd* (“SEA”), which holds shares in several companies, including 7-Eleven Stores Pty Ltd, a licensee that operates convenience store and fuel retail businesses under the 7-Eleven brand, and we are working to enhance the development of fresh food merchandise and expand our lineup.

 IY is executing fundamental reforms to improve profitability in line with its plan on the whole.
 IY has been making efforts to improve merchandise quality and to enhance store operating efficiency.
 These efforts included the launch of YORK DELI, a new delicatessen brand, by utilizing strategic investment infrastructure such as process centers and central kitchens, including Peace Deli Chiba Kitchen, which started operations on February 27, 2024.

-As of November 30, 2024, the number of domestic ATMs operated by Seven Bank, Ltd. (“7BK”), stood at 27,765, up 395 from the previous fiscal year-end.
-The average number of transactions per day per ATM amounted to 107.7 (up 3.2 year on year), owing to improvement in the number of transactions at deposit-taking institutions and an increase in non-banking transactions such as consumer finance in line with increased demand for funds, as well as a sustained high level of cash charge transactions as consumers opted for various cashless payments.
-As a result, total transactions of 7BKʼs ATMs during the nine months ended November 30, 2024 increased year on year.
-7BK had cash and deposits (including cash for ATM loading) of ¥943.2 billion.
+As of February 28, 2025, the number of domestic ATMs operated by Seven Bank, Ltd. (“7BK”), stood at 27,965, up 595 from the previous fiscal year-end.
+The average number of transactions per day per ATM amounted to 107.9 (up 3.3 year on year), owing to improvement in the number of transactions at deposit-taking institutions and an increase in non-banking transactions such as consumer finance in line with increased demand for funds, as well as a sustained high level of cash charge transactions as consumers opted for various cashless payments.
+As a result, total transactions of 7BKʼs ATMs during the fiscal year ended February 28, 2025 increased year on year.
+Cash and deposits at the 7BK (including cash for ATM loading) amounted to ¥903.1 billion including cash for ATM loading.

 Geographic Area Segments